belfastkeyboard/CHeap/README.md

 ### Container adaptors
 Container adaptors provide a different interface for sequential containers.
-- PriorityQueue: adapts a container to provide priority queue
+- Priority Queue: adapts a container to provide priority queue
 - Queue: adapts a container to provide queue (FIFO data structure)
 - Stack: adapts a container to provide stack (LIFO data structure)